Fyoncle/Elysium-Days/README.md

 - **New Biomes** 🌎 Will you be able to visit all 90+ new biomes?
 - **New Blocks** 🧊 Plenty of new blocks to make a cozy house with!
 (1000+ Block Variants)
-- **New Structures** 🏰 Always wanted to reimagine the vanilla structures?
+- **New Structures** 🏰 Always wanted vanilla structures reimagined?
 Now it is.
 - **Backpacks** 🎒 Now you can adventure for hours without fearing your inventory capacity!
 - **New Quests** 🎯 You can take quests from bounty boards in villages!
 - **Culinary Arts** 🍞 Now you can do baking and lot of other farming related things!